2022 Broadway St

 Vesta Food Picks:

 Garden Lettuces, shaved fennel, fresh parsley, fresh cilantro, champagne vinaigrette ($10 large) contained huge leaves that were well dressed and very fresh.

 Beets ($12) frisee, arugula, avocado, pistachios, ricotta salata, orange vinaigrette was another well done salad.
 This dish Could have used more avocado to balance out all the sweetness of the beets.

 Cauliflower, toasted almonds, currants, serrano chili, honey, breadcrumbs ($10) was on the sweet side, but also hit the mark.

 Avocado Toast ($12) was a special during the spring.
 Tons of avocado piled high on some quality toast.
 Normally they have Mushroom toast on the menu.
 Yes, this is a stereotypical California dish, but it rocks.

-Mushroom toast ($13) sauteed mushrooms, thyme, crème fraiche, grilled bread was even better.
+Mushroom toast ($14.50) sauteed mushrooms, thyme, crème fraiche, grilled bread was even better.
 Really nicely done mushroom.
 Gluten free folks can opt for polenta instead of bread – which makes it even better!